evidence-dev/evidence/sites/docs/docs/core-concepts/syntax/index.md

 ## Partials

-Partials allow you to reusable chunks of Evidence code.
+Partials allow you to reuse chunks of Evidence markdown.
 [More on Partials](/markdown#partials).

 `./pages/index.md`
 ```markdown